-Here are ten important tax benefits:
+Here are some important tax benefits:

 1. Federal Filing Deadline Extensions - Qualifying military members, including those who serve in a combat zone, can postpone some tax deadlines.
 This includes automatic extensions of time to file tax returns and pay taxes.